debugferro/challenge_answers/README.md

 ### 1️⃣ Can you find out where the error happened?
 Can you explain why the code failed now, but not before?

 → The error happened inside the method `next_display_name` of the class `User::DisplayNameBuilder`.
 By using the first name and the first letter of the last name, the code generates a display name for the user.
-Whenever it finds a user with a similar display name, it adds a number to the display name and increases it until it finds an available name.
+Whenever it finds a user with a similar display name, it adds a number and increases it until it finds an available name.
 The problem is that many similar users have the same display_name `klaus_m` + number.
-Because of that, the code tries to increase the last number until 999, and when it reaches that number, it raises the error `StandardError: cannot generate a display_name for this user`
+Because of that, the code tries to increase the last number until 999, and when it reaches that number, it raises the error `StandardError: cannot generate a display_name for this user`.
+Here is the line of code where it occurs:

 ```ruby
 @counter >= 999 and raise 'cannot generate a display_name for this user'